r4ulcl/wifi_db/README.md

 ## Views

-- ProbeClients: Shows the complete information of the users with their probes
+- ProbeClients: It shows the complete information of the users with their probes

 - ConnectedAP: It shows the information of the clients connected to the APs.
 With this view you can easily filter by scope and check connected clients.

 - ProbeClientsConnected: Displays the list of poor users connected to WiFi networks.
 This is useful to check the problems of users connecting to networks in the scope.

+- HandshakeAP: Show the APs, client and file for each handshake in the Handshake table

+- IdentityAP: Show the APs, client and Identity for each identity its table

 ## TODO